1.1 The name of this organization shall be the Western Association of Map Libraries.

 7.2 Members and Lifetime Members of the Association are eligible to serve as officers.

 7.3 The term of office for each of the officers, with the exception of Treasurer, shall be one year and shall begin on July 1.
-The term of office for the Treasurer shall be two years and shall begin on July 1.
+The term of office for the Treasurer shall be three years and shall begin on July 1.

 7.4 Officers whose terms of office have expired or will expire at the beginning of the next term may stand for election to any open position.